botanix-labs/Macbeth/docs/design/emergency_wallet_sweep_spec.md

 ### (All) Phase 3: Unified Threshold Signing

 - **Signing-Time Security**: All members who accepted the sweep request participate in FROST signing by providing the same request file:
-  `emergency-tool sweep sign --request-file ./sweep-request.json`
+  `reth sweep sign --request-file ./sweep-request.json --db-path <PATH>`
 - **Re-verification**: Before contributing signatures, each member's tool re-validates that the PSBT being signed exactly matches the PSBT in their accepted request file, preventing substitution attacks.
 - **Natural Coordination**: The FROST protocol handles threshold coordination automatically.
 As soon as `t` signatures are collected, the transaction is finalized and broadcast.
 - **Robust Completion**: If insufficient members participate, the signing naturally times out, allowing the process to be retried with adjusted parameters or member participation.